jeandi7/zreader3/README.md

 I draw
 - the relationships between an object and a user with a solid line (relationship is METADATA)
-- the possible existence to go back to a user  by an oriented dotted arrow pointing towards the user.(made possible by the existence of tuples of DATA like object#relation@user or object#relation@group#user)
+- the ability to find a path to a user  by an oriented dotted arrow. (path made possible by the existence of tuples of DATA like object#relation@user or object#relation@group#user)

 <span style="color:yellow">tape :</span> go run zreader.go -fschema "./zschema5.zed" -out "zschema5"